-Back in Session 2, we covered emergency medicine from a community perspective.
-In that podcast, we had Dr. Freess talking about community-based emergency medicine.
-This week, Elaine talks about being an academic emergency medicine, what her lifestyle and work-life balance are like, and much more.
+Back in Session 2, we had Dr. Freess talking about community-based emergency medicine.
+Today Dr. Reno talks about why she chose academic emergency medicine, what her lifestyle and work-life balance are like, and much more.

 [02:10] An Interest in Emergency Medicine

-As a medical student, she did all the rotations but two things drew her which were Emergency Medicine and OB/GYN.
-She thinks they’re both pretty similar being 90% routine and 10% acute crisis.
-Until she realized she likes the variety of Emergency Medicine.
+As a medical student, two different specialties appealed to Elaine: Emergency Medicine and OB/GYN.
+She thinks they’re both pretty similar, being 90% routine and 10% acute crisis.
+Eventually, she realized she likes the variety in emergency medicine.
 She also didn’t like the operating room very much.

-If you think Emergency Medicine is all about gunshot wounds and adrenalin rush, Elaine says that most chest pains are not heart attacks or that in most car accidents, the people are fine.
-Or that most weakness or tingling sensations are not strokes.The life of an emergency medicine physician is much more routine than what most people think.Click To Tweet
+If you think emergency medicine is all about gunshot wounds and adrenaline rush, Elaine says that most chest pains are not heart attacks; in most car accidents, the people are fine; and most weakness or tingling sensations are not strokes.The life of an emergency medicine physician is much more routine than what most people think.Click To Tweet

 [04:05] Traits that Make a Good Emergency Medicine Doctor

-Elaine explains that you’re always going to need help, you’re always going to need to talk to your specialty consultants.
-So you have to be a good communicator, and you have to be able to work with your specialty consultants.
-That being said, Elaine says how Emergency Medicine is like a team game where you have to be able to work in a team, with physicians, nurses, etc.
+Elaine explains that in emergency medicine, you’re always going to need help—you’re always going to need to talk to your specialty consultants.
+So you have to be a good communicator.
+You have to be able to work with your specialty consultants.

 What Elaine likes about academic emergency medicine is the teaching part of it.
 She likes working with the residents and teaching classes for undergrad students.
 Elaine also describes the residents as very smart.
 You have to stay on your toes to keep up with the residents.
 Nevertheless, she likes the learning and education that come with an academic setting.'I just like the academic flavor—there's ongoing learning every single day.
 I feel like it challenges me every day to learn more and to be a better doctor.'Click To Tweet

 [09:20] Is Emergency Medicine a Good Fit for You?

-Although they sometimes cover for doctors who call in sick, they don’t really have to take calls outside of shift.
-No one calls them about patient care duty.
-And she likes the aspect of this a lot.
+Although they sometimes cover for doctors who call in sick, EM doctors don’t really have to take call.
+No one calls them about patient care, and Elaine likes that aspect of the specialty a lot.

 [14:14] The Residency Path to Become an Academic EM Doctor

-Elaine explains that EM is a three-year or four-year residency depending on where you go.
+Emergency medicine is a three-year or four-year residency depending on where you go.
 Most of them are becoming four-year residencies.
-And most of those going into academics go through a four-year residency.
+Most EM physicians going into academics go through a four-year residency.

 During your first year, you rotate through different specialties.
-You learn a little bit of everything and then spend more and more time in the emergency room as you progress through residency training.
+You learn a little bit of everything.
+Then you spend more and more time in the emergency room as you progress through residency training.

 [20:00] Working with Primary Care and Other Specialties

-Other specialties they work the closest with include trauma, cardiology, intensive care units, etc. Special opportunities outside clinical medicine for EM doctors available would be education, research, ED doctors, full time researchers, administrative work, EMS directors.
+Other specialties that EM physicians work the closest with include trauma, cardiology, and intensive care units.
+Special opportunities outside of clinical medicine for EM doctors would be in education, full-time research, administrative work, and as EMS directors.

-[23:18] What She Wished She Knew that She Knows Now
+[23:18] What She Wished She Knew About Emergency Medicine

-Elaine wished she knew how much it would have affected her sleep having brutal rotating schedules which could be brutal on your circadian rhythm.
-She would have still chosen the same specialty.
-But she could have started taking melatonin earlier.
+Elaine wishes she knew in advance how much it would affect her sleep to have brutal rotating schedules as an EM physician.
+She would have still chosen the same specialty, but she could have started taking melatonin earlier.

 What she likes the most about being an EM doctor is the variety.
-And the least thing she likes is the circadian rhythm disruption.
+And the thing she likes the least is the circadian rhythm disruption.

 [24:45] Major Changes in the Future of Emergency Medicine